Swifties…Assemble! Notorious Seed Spreader Nick Cannon Says Newly Single Taylor Swift Could Be The Mother Of His 13th Child

 Even after a dozen kids, Nick Cannon isn’t turning down the idea of welcoming another one.

-The Masked Singer host made an appearance on The Howard Stern Show on Monday, where–unsurprisingly–the topic of his huge family came up.
-The father of 12 was then asked what he would do if newly singly Taylor Swift was hypothetically into the idea of having a child with him, to which he was not opposed.
+The Masked Singer host made an appearance on the Howard Stern Show on Monday, where–unsurprisingly–the topic of his huge family came up.
+The father of 12 was then asked what he would do if newly single Taylor Swift was hypothetically into the idea of having a child with him, to which he was not opposed.

 “I’m all in,” he joked after host Howard Stern asked the question.